bmuellerhstat/pr-practice/README.md

-## Mr. Mueller's Ideal Afternoon
+## Ideal Afternoon

-The best way to relax after a long day is to eat ice cream and watch a movie.
+Mr. Mueller's favorite way to relax after a long day is to eat ice cream and watch a movie.

-The best ice cream is mint chocolate chip.
+His favorite ice cream is mint chocolate chip.

+Though, we do not have this luxary because of school so I do homework while I slowly lose my sanity.